Mike White (quarterback)

-Michael White (born March 25, 1995) is an American football quarterback for the Miami Dolphins of the National Football League (NFL).
-He played his first two years of college football at South Florida and his last two at Western Kentucky.
-White was selected in the fifth round of the 2018 NFL Draft by the Dallas Cowboys, where he spent one season, before joining the New York Jets the following year.
-A backup during his first three seasons, White did not see any playing time until 2021 in relief of injured starter Zach Wilson.
-He later replaced Wilson as the starter near the end of the 2022 season.
+Michael White (born March 25, 1995) is an American professional football quarterback for the Carolina Panthers of the National Football League (NFL).
+He played college football for the South Florida Bulls and the Western Kentucky Hilltoppers.
+White was selected in the fifth round of the 2018 NFL draft by the Dallas Cowboys, where he spent one season, before joining the New York Jets the following year.
+A backup his first three seasons, White did not see playing time until 2021 in relief of injured starter Zach Wilson.
+He later replaced Wilson as the starter near the end of the 2022 season before being sidelined by injuries himself.
+White has also played as a backup for the Miami Dolphins, Buffalo Bills, and Carolina Panthers.

-Early years
+Early life

 White attended NSU University School in Fort Lauderdale, Florida.
 He did not become a starter at quarterback until his senior season, passing for 2,201 yards, 22 touchdowns and two interceptions and led his team to victory in the 3A state championship.
 He was named Class 3A Florida Player of the Year.
 He committed to the University of South Florida (USF) to play college football.

 White was also a highly regarded baseball pitcher.
 He had a 9–2 win–loss record with a 0.43 earned run average and received All-Broward County honors as a junior.

 College career

 South Florida

-White started five games as a true freshman at South Florida in 2013, but struggled, only completing 93 of 175 passes for 1,083 yards with three touchdowns and 9 interceptions.
+White started five games as a true freshman at South Florida in 2013, but struggled, only completing 93 of 175 passes for 1,083 yards with three touchdowns and nine interceptions.

 Prior to his sophomore season in 2014, he was named the starting quarterback.
 In 10 starts, he completed 122 of 242 passes for 1,639 yards, eight touchdowns, and seven interceptions.

 Western Kentucky

 In 2015, White transferred to Western Kentucky University after South Florida head coach Willie Taggart switched from a pro-style attack to a spread offense.
 He missed the entire 2015 season due to NCAA transfer rules.

 White was named the starting quarterback to open the 2016 season, taking over after Brandon Doughty graduated.
 He started all 14 games, completing 280 of 416 passes for 4,363 yards with 37 touchdowns and seven interceptions.
 He compiled impressive stats despite sitting out in the second halves of several games.

 He returned as the starter his senior year in 2017, completing 368 of 560 passes for 4,177 yards, 26 touchdowns, and eight interceptions.